fuzzzerd/fmDotNet/README.md

 This is a fork of [the original fmDotNet](http://fmdotnet.sourceforge.net/).
 It includes additional coverage of the FileMaker XML API that was not present in the original version.
 Most notibly support for the `-findquery` operation via the [fmDotNet.Requests.CompoundFind](https://github.com/WizardSoftware/fmDotNet/blob/master/src/fmDotNet/Requests/CompoundFind.cs) class.
 Our fork also includes a set of unit/integration tests.

-If you are familiar with FM6 web publishing or FileMaker's PHP API, fmDotNet will feel familiar to you as the core principles are very similar.
+If you are familiar with FileMaker 6 CDML Web Publishing or the FileMaker PHP API, fmDotNet will feel familiar to you.
+Many of the core principles and techniques are the same.
+The operations and vocabulary are the same as in FileMaker Pro.

 ### Getting Started with fmDotNet